jsoto-web/devpipeline-foundations-capstone/README.md

 ## What it does

-Managers can add users, competencies, and assessments, record assessment results for employees, and pull competency reports across the team.
-Regular users can log in, view their own profile, and see their own competency summary.
+Managers can add and edit users, competencies, and assessments, record assessment results for employees, and pull competency reports across the team.
+Regular users can log in, view and edit their own profile, and see their own competency summary.
 Passwords are hashed with bcrypt and never stored in plain text.

 ## Requirements